FAQ´s

 Students should plan to arrive a day before the program begins and stay through the final performance.

-What is the policy if a student gets sick or injured?
+What is the refund policy if a student gets sick or injured?

 International Students